takemaru/dnet/README.md

 >>> configs = nw.enumerate()  # set of configurations
 ```

-Object `configs` is an instance of ConfigSet.
-ConfigSet supports
+Object `configs` is an instance of class `ConfigSet`, which supports
-similar interface with graphillion.GraphSet, which represents a set of
+similar interface with `graphillion.GraphSet` (a configuration can be
-graphs (a configuration can be regarded as a forest of graph).
-We can
+regarded as a forest of graph).
+We can utilize the rich functions
-utilize the rich functions provided by Graphillion, such as counting,
+provided by Graphillion, such as counting, search, and iteration for
-search, and iteration for configuration analysis.
+configurations in the object.

 We count the number of all the feasible configurations.